 These worlds are also populated by analogs of the protagonists’ relatives and acquaintances.
 However, they also meet a blue-haired stranger named Eutus and a red-haired woman with glasses named Mune.

-Magical Shopping Arcade Abenobashi is a very interesting series, but a viewer needs to understand various anime and otaku references, as well as a knowledge of pop culture references, to get the most enjoyment out of the series.
+Magical Shopping Arcade Abenobashi is a very interesting series, but a viewer needs to understand various anime and otaku references, as well as have a knowledge of pop culture references, to get the most enjoyment out of the series.
 Without this kind of a background, some of the humor of the series will be lost on the viewer.

 Overall, I thought that Magical Shopping Arcade Abenobashi was kind of a fun and whimsical viewing experience.
 My favorite episode was the one where Sasshi and Arumi end up in the science fiction world, because I recognized and appreciated several Space Battleship Yamato references that appeared in it.
 That episode nearly made me bust a gut.

 Magical Shopping Arcade Abenobashi is only 13 episodes in length, so it’s a rather small time commitment that’s needed to watch the entire series.

 Personally, I would recommend Magical Shopping Arcade Abenobashi to anime viewers who understand anime, otaku and pop culture references.
 Without this background and understanding on these topics, some of the humor of the series could be lost and the enjoyment of the series could be decreased dramatically.